-43. The use of evidence from different types of studies that may have different strengths and biases, has been termed "triangulation" (Lawlor et al., 2016).
-Triangulation is routinely used, e.g. by the IARC Monographs Programme which integrates epidemiological, animal and mechanistic evidence to infer causality for various potential carcinogens, including environmental carcinogens (an example is shown below where mechanistic evidence relating to the AhR receptor was used to strengthen the conclusions about the epidemiological evidence regarding dioxin and cancer).
+46. The use of evidence from different types of studies that may have different strengths and biases, has been termed "triangulation" (Lawlor et al., 2016).
+Triangulation is routinely used, e.g. by the IARC Monographs Programme which integrates epidemiological, animal and mechanistic evidence to infer causality for various potential carcinogens, including environmental carcinogens (an example is the mechanistic evidence relating to the AhR receptor, which was used to strengthen the conclusions about the epidemiological evidence regarding dioxin and cancer (also see Section 4.2, paragraph 149).
 If evidence from different epidemiological approaches all point to the same conclusion, this strengthens confidence that that is the correct causal conclusion, particularly when the key sources of bias of some of the approaches would predict that the findings would point in opposite directions.

-44. In this approach, the combination of individual studies can provide strong evidence, even if individually they may have different uncertainties and biases.
-It is therefore important not to follow a mechanical risk of bias assessment, such as a scoring system, but to evaluate the totality of evidence.
+47. In this approach, the combination of individual studies can provide strong evidence, even if individually they may have different uncertainties and biases.
+It is important to evaluate the totality of evidence and not to follow a mechanical risk of bias assessment, such as a scoring system.